Khamis Al-Marri

-Khamis Mohammed Al-Marri (born 6 July 1984) is a Qatari football referee who is a listed international referee for FIFA and AFC since 2010.

-He is also officiates in the Qatar Stars League.
+Khamis Mohammed Al-Marri (born 6 July 1984) is a Qatari football referee and video match official who has been a listed international referee for FIFA and the AFC since 2010.
+He also officiates in the Qatar Stars League.
+In recent international competitions he has worked mainly as a video assistant referee, including at the 2024 Summer Olympics, the 2025 FIFA Club World Cup and the 2026 FIFA World Cup.
+He was the Support Video Assistant Referee for the 2026 FIFA World Cup Final.

 Career

-Al-Marri was summoned for the 2018 FIFA World Cup qualification in Russia based in AFC for 12 matches starting with a match between Nepal and India.
+Al-Marri was summoned for the 2018 FIFA World Cup qualification in Russia as part of the AFC contingent, working 12 matches beginning with a match between Nepal and India.

 He was also summoned at the 2019 AFC Asian Cup in the United Arab Emirates.

 Al-Marri was once again summoned at the 2023 AFC Asian Cup in Qatar.